mozilla/quality.mozilla.org/plugins/restrict-categories/readme.txt

 In other words, Restrict Categories allows you complete control over groups of users while also allowing you to selectively change a setting for a single user.

+= Will categories be restricted if I use a mobile or remote application? =

+Yes!
+Using a mobile app (such as the WordPress iOS app) or remote publishing desktop app (MarsEdit, Microsoft Word) will restrict users as if they were logged into the website.

 == Screenshots ==

 1. Roles and Users with selected categories to restrict